 - Publish the transcription on your blog under an embedded YouTube video for better rankings

 - Upload the raw video with the transcription as subtitles to Facebook (native Facebook videos get a much higher impression share and engagement than shared YouTube videos)

-- Turn the transcription into a standalone blog article with a short rewrite and addition of relevant stats/images
+- Turn the transcription into a standalone blog article with a short rewrite and addition of relevant stats and images

 - Rip the audio alone and use it as a podcast episode

-- Use video thumbnails in your email marketing campaigns and the word “Video” in subject lines to increase email engagement
+- Use video thumbnails in your email marketing campaigns and the word “video” in subject lines to increase open rates by 19%

 Here are some other video marketing trends that are gaining more and more traction: